AliAhmed-004/30-Days-of-Python/README.md

 ## Day 12
 This day had nothing to do with modules when it comes to the tasks, but the methods in a file can be used in another file by importing that file.
 Excellent day.

+## Day 13
+List Comprehensions and Lambda Functions ..... my new programming archnemeses!!!